RaghavendraHosad/ImageProcessing/README.md

 # ImageProcessing
-2D DFTof BMP color Image of Size NxN
+2D DFT for BMP color Image of Size NxN